 Besides teaching during that time, I also set up a consulting/speaking business that worked with youth ministers, leaders, mission organizations and non-profit groups.
-Now I am happily working with CDF Leadership Capital for my consulting work.
-If you are interested in working with me please contact me at email@example.com (or the other ways listed on the contact page) for more information on dates and fees.
+Now I am working with a few select individuals and groups for my consulting and coaching work.
+If you are interested in working with me please contact me at firstname.lastname@example.org for more information on dates and fees.

 In the spring of 2014, our family sensed a new call: to the Dallas/Ft.
 Worth area!
 I am now serving as the Missions Pastor and